Continuing Education Activity

 The prognosis of hypermagnesemia depends on magnesium values and on the clinical condition that induced hypermagnesemia.
 Values that are not excessively high (mild hypermagnesemia) and in the absence of triggering and aggravating conditions (e.g., renal insufficiency) are benign conditions.
 On the contrary, high values (severe hypermagnesemia) expose the patient to high risks and high mortality.

-Severe hypermagnesemia (levels greater than 12 mmol/dL) can lead to cardiovascular complications (hypotension, and arrhythmias) and neurological disorder (confusion and lethargy).
+Severe hypermagnesemia (levels greater than 12 mg/dL) can lead to cardiovascular complications (hypotension, and arrhythmias) and neurological disorder (confusion and lethargy).
 Higher values of serum magnesium (exceeding 15 mg/dL) can induce cardiorespiratory arrest and coma.

 As the patient with kidney failure is more exposed to the risk of hypermagnesaemia, thorough patient education must focus on early recognition of the symptoms of hypermagnesaemia, such as weakness, and confusion as well as on the cautious use of laxatives or antacids containing magnesium.